JihedC/ATAC_seq_singularity/README.md

 ## Real run

-Simply type `Snakemake --use-conda` and provide the number of cores with `--cores 10` for ten cores for instance.
-For cluster execution, please refer to the [Snakemake reference](https://snakemake.readthedocs.io/en/stable/executable.html#cluster-execution).
-Please pay attention to `--use-conda`, it is required for the installation and loading of the dependencies used by the rules of the pipeline.
-To run the pipeline, from the folder containing the Snakefile run the
+If the dry run is successful (no red lines on the screen), the workflow can be started with `sbatch slurm_snakemake.sh`

 # Main outputs

 The main output are :

-- **fastqc** : Provide informations about the quality of the sequences provided and generate a html file to visualize it.
-More information to be found [here](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
+- **fastp** : Provide informations about the quality of the sequences provided and generate a html file to visualize it.
+More information to be found [here](https://github.com/OpenGene/fastp).Fastp provides 1 files per sample.
+MultiQC gather all samples together in an html file.

 - **bed** : Provide information generated by the MACS2 algorithm for the locations and significance of peaks.
 These files can be used for direct visualization of the peaks location using IGV or as an input for further analysis using the [bedtools](https://bedtools.readthedocs.io/en/latest/content/bedtools-suite.html)

 - **bigwig files** : Provides files allowing fast displays of read coverages track on any type of genome browsers.

-- **plotFingerprint** contains interesting figures that answer the question: **"Did my ChIP work???"** .
-Explanation of the plot and the options available can be found [here](https://deeptools.readthedocs.io/en/develop/content/tools/plotFingerprint.html)

-- **PLOTCORRELATION** folder contain pdf files displaying the correlation between the samples tested in the ChIP experiment, many options in the plotcorrelation rules can be changed via the configuration file.
-More information about this plot can be found [here](https://deeptools.readthedocs.io/en/develop/content/tools/plotCorrelation.html)

-- **HEATMAP** folder contain pdf files displaying the content of the matrix produced by the `computeMatrix` rule under the form of a heatmap.
-Many option for the `computeMatrix` and the `plotHeatmap` rules can be changed in the configuration file.
-More information about this figure can be found [here](https://deeptools.readthedocs.io/en/develop/content/tools/plotHeatmap.html).

-- **plotProfile** folder contain pdf files displaying profile plot for scores over sets of genomic region, again the genomic region are define in the matrix made previously.
-Again there are many options to change the plot and more information can be found [here](https://deeptools.readthedocs.io/en/develop/content/tools/plotProfile.html)

-Optionals outputs of the pipelines are **bamCompare**, **bedgraph** and **bed files for broad peaks calling**.
+The default normalization is RPKM and can be modified in the `config.yaml` file.